Wollffus/flow_fireworks/README.md

+## Known Issues

+- Fireworks trigger off each player in the server when used (open a PR if you can solve this)

 # flow_fireworks
 Want to add some fun items to your server?
 This resource will add 3 different style fireworks as well as 2 different style smoke signals.